-Waterproof and rustproof, the Biard Le Mans is ideal for your highlighting needs.
+Waterproof and rustproof, the Biard Le Mans IP44 Brushed Steel Spike Light is ideal for your highlighting needs.
 IP44 rated, your porch will benefit from it for years to come!

 If you want something that doesn’t involve wiring and power, go for lanterns and candles.
-Giving off a rustic approach to your porch, place a range of lanterns and candles on the steps.
+Giving off a rustic approach to your porch, place a biard lighting lantern and candles on the steps.

 You can buy LED candle options or solar ones for longevity – if you’re using a separate lantern.
 A realistic but flameless candle with clear glass panels that emit a soft light and warmth!
 Candle lanterns (a set) are also available, most powered by 3AAA batteries and have a timer.